hetznercloud/terraform-provider-hcloud/website/docs/r/network_subnet.html.md

 ## Argument Reference

-- `network_id` - (Required, int) ID of the network the subnet should be added to.
+- `network_id` - (Required, int) ID of the Network the subnet should be added to.
 - `type` - (Required, string) Type of subnet. `server`
 - `ip_range` - (Required, string) Range to allocate IPs from.
-Must be a subnet of the ip_range of the network object and must not overlap with any other subnets or with any destinations in routes.
+Must be a subnet of the ip_range of the Network and must not overlap with any other subnets or with any destinations in routes.
 - `network_zone` - (Required, string) Name of network zone.

 ## Attributes Reference

-- `id` - (string) ID of the network subnet.
+- `id` - (string) ID of the Network subnet.
-- `network_id` - (int) ID of the network.
+- `network_id` - (int) ID of the Network.
 - `type` - (string) Type of subnet.
 - `ip_range` - (string) Range to allocate IPs from.
 - `network_zone` - (string) Name of network zone.